PPeitsch/bcra-connector/README.md

 - Fetch principal variables published by BCRA
 - Retrieve historical data for specific variables
+- Get the latest value for a variable
+- Bilingual support (Spanish and English)
 - Error handling with custom exceptions
 - Retry logic with exponential backoff
-- Type hinting for better code readability
+- SSL verification (optional)
-- Logging for easier debugging
+- Debug mode for detailed logging

 ## Installation